Yes, your kids can play outside all winter

-Every morning, between 9 and 10 am, my 3-year-old hits his “go outside” point.
-It’s the moment when his energy overflows into pull-the-dog’s-tail-and-get-a-timeout territory.
+Every morning, between 9 and 10 a.m., my three-year-old hits his “go outside” point.
+It’s the moment when his energy overflows into the pull-the-dog’s-tail-and-get-a-timeout territory.

 If my husband and I can get his shoes on and shove him out the door in time, he transforms into an angel, running sprints through the park and digging in the dirt without a trace of that little miscreant.
 He’s happy, we’re happy.
 Our dog breathes a sigh a relief.